 Exploring the Big Ideas in Early Mathematics

 Over the last 3 years, CEED Hawaii in partnership with Chaminade University has welcomed the Erikson Institute, the nation’s premier graduate school in early childhood development, to offers a yearlong series, designed to deepen teachers’ understanding of children’s mathematical development.
 This program was made possible by the generosity of the Samuel N. and Mary Castle Foundation.

-Previous cohorts included 30 participants from preschools as well as public and private schools from across the state.
+Register now for the 2019 program.
 The cohort met six times throughout the year and offered an engaging professional development opportunity focused on early math concepts.
 Deadline is November 23 – click here to get started.

 About the Training